 Plasma is divided into two types.
 The first type is "thermal plasma" or "equilibrium plasma".
-In this type, the temperature between gas and electron is approximately equal, which is close to thermodynamic thermal state (Harndumrongsak, 2002).
-An essential condition for the formation of this plasma is sufficiently high working pressure.
-An example of this plasma is arc discharge.
+In this type, the temperatures of gas and electrons are approximately equal which are close to thermodynamic equilibrium (Fridman et a., 1998).
+An example of such plasma is those produced in the arc discharge and plasma torches.